quanjingchen/BurnIt/README.md

 ### Meal Routes

 - **GET** `/meals`: Get meals for the present day.
 - **GET** `/meals/summary`: Get a summary of calorie consumption for the past week (7 days) or the past month (30 days).
-It uses an aggregation query that filters documents based on user_id and date, groups them by date, calculates the total calories for each group, and sorts the results in ascending order by date.
+It uses an aggregation query that filters documents based on user_id, groups them by date, calculates the total calories for each group, and sorts the results in ascending order by date.
 - **POST** `/meals`: Add meal data.

 ### Exercise Routes